walmartlabs/lacinia/docs/tutorial/testing-1.rst

 ``new-system`` now has two arities; in the second, a set of options are passed in and those are used to specify the ``:port`` in the map for the Server record.

-Over time, we'll likely add further options, and a fully fledged application may require sophisticated approach for configuration.
+Over time, we'll likely add further options, and a fully fledged application may require a more sophisticated approach for configuration.

 Simplify Utility
 ----------------

 To keep our tests simple, we'll want to use the ``simplify`` utility function discussed earlier.
-Here, we're creating a new namespace for test utilities, and moving the ``simplify`` function from the ``user`` namespace to the ``test-utils`` namespace:
+Here, we're creating a new namespace for test utilities, and moved the ``simplify`` function from the ``user`` namespace to the ``test-utils`` namespace:

 .. literalinclude:: /_examples/tutorial/test_utils-1.clj